BuildOnViction/docs/docs/general/faq.md

 	Login to TomoMaster and click 'Vote' on a node.

 !!! quote "How does TomoChain Masternode Election work (POSV)?"
-    All coin-holders can vote TOMO on any candidates via [TomoMaster](https://master.tomochain.com/), where they can find a list of all masternode candidates.
+    All token holders can vote TOMO on any candidates via [TomoMaster](https://master.tomochain.com/), where they can find a list of all masternode candidates.
 	To vote, they must deposit TOMO in a smart-contract associated with the voted candidate.

 	The top-150 most-voted candidates will be promoted to masternode during the next epoch and will be able to sign blocks and collect rewards.
 	All the voters (stakers) who supported the elected masternodes will receive rewards proportional to the amount of TOMO voted.

 !!! quote "How do I vote?"
-    Any coin-holder can vote.
+    Any token holder can vote.
 	Login to TomoMaster and then click 'Vote' on a node.
 	Then enter the amount of TOMO you want to vote (minimum is 10 TOMO).
 	You vote by depositing (staking) tokens to a smart-contract associated with a masternode candidate.